About Me

 Study Abroad Program (September 2024 - December 2024)

-UC3M is a prestigious Spanish public university recognized for its excellence in research, teaching, and innovation.
+Universidad Carlos III de Madrid (UC3M) is a prestigious Spanish public university recognized for its excellence in research, teaching, and innovation.

 I was admitted to the School of Engineering through a semester-long exchange program.